QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 -----------------------
 For cylindrical elements that have a diameter to wavelength ratio larger than 0.2, the diffraction forces become relevant and the pure Morison equation is no longer accurate, see :footcite:t:`Faltinsen1993`.
-The diffraction effects can be accounted for with the ME formulation by introducing the MacCamy-Fuchs Correction (MCFC).
+The diffraction effects can be accounted for with the Morison equation formulation by introducing the MacCamy-Fuchs Correction (MCFC).
 The original MCFC is formulated in terms of the normal force per unit length on the cylinder.
-It can be recast so that the inertia part of the Morison equation is affected, see :footcite:t:`IEC61400-3-1` for reference.
-Following an approach presented in :footcite:t:`USFOS`, QBlade changes the local water particle acceleration's magnitude and phase that affect the Morison element.
+It can be recast so that the inertia part of the Morison equation is affected, see the IEC standard :footcite:`IEC61400-3-1` for reference.
+Following an approach presented in the USFOS reality engineering guide :footcite:`USFOS`, QBlade changes the local water particle acceleration's magnitude and phase to affect the Morison element.
 The original modifications include the calculation of Bessel functions.
-To speed up calculations, an approximation based on easier functions proposed in :footcite:t:`USFOS` is used for the modification of the particle acceleration's magnitude and phase.
+To speed up calculations, an more efficiently calculable approximation proposed in :footcite:t:`USFOS` is used for the modification of the particle acceleration's magnitude and phase.
 The equivalent particle acceleration amplitude is given by: